-The City of Madison Parks Division is improving the playground at Woodland Hills Park and we want your input.
+The City of Madison Parks Division held two meetings to discuss the playground improvements at Woodland Hills Park.

-The first opportunity for input from the neighborhood was a playground workshop held with two other neighborhoods on October 14, 2019 at Sequoya Library.
-At this meeting City staff presented the Madison Parks playground input process, provided background on Madison’s playgrounds, and sought input from the neighborhood on each individual park playground.
+The first public meeting was a playground workshop held with two other neighborhoods on October 14, 2019 at Sequoya Library.
+At this meeting City staff presented the Madison Parks playground input process, provided background on Madison’s playgrounds, and sought input from the neighborhood on individual park playgrounds.

 The new playground equipment will be installed in 2020.

 Monday, October 14, 2019 at 6:00 pm - Sequoya Library (4340 Tokay Blvd)